figglewatts/torii-framework/README.md

-# torii-framework
+# Torii Framework
-A framework for Unity.
+A framework for Unity 2017.4+.
 Basically trying to make my life easier.

 ## Dependencies
 - NVorbis